raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 ### multiple inheritance

 If you want to mix behaviour into a class, mixins do the job very nicely.
 But sometimes, people want more.
-They want **multiple inheritence**.
+They want **multiple inheritance**.
 Meaning, what they really want is for class `Executive` to inherit from `Person` *and* from `BookCollector`.

 What's the difference between `Executive` mixing `BookCollector` in and `Executive` inheriting from `BookCollector`?